Ednah1/alx-low_level_programming/0x02-functions_nested_loops/README.md

- a function that prints the alphabet, in lowercase, followed by a new line.Prototype: void print_alphabet(void);
+function that prints 10 times the alphabet, in lowercase, followed by a new line
-You can only use _putchar twice in your code